 Thank you for visiting our website!
 The Acton Democratic Town Committee is a group of passionate local Democrats working to support our community, candidates, and values through year-round events, volunteering, and organizing.

-Join us at our next regular ADTC committee meeting.
+Join us at any of our next regular ADTC committee meetings.
 The meetings are always open to the public.
 After attending two regular Acton Democratic Town Committee meetings, we can nominate you to become a participating member, either as a regular Member or, in the event we have more than 35 regular members, as an Associate Member.

-For almost three decades, the Acton and Boxborough Democratic Town Committees have collaborated to hold an annual end-of-summer picnic.
+For over three decades, the Acton and Boxborough Democratic Town Committees have collaborated to hold an annual end-of-summer picnic.
 This event typically represents an opportunity to talk informally with a variety of Democrats from around our region and with many candidates and elected officials.
-Some of visitors over the years have been Elizabeth Warren, Congresspeople Niki Tsongas, Marty Meehan, Jim McGovern, and Barney Frank , former Governor Deval Patrick, former Lt Governor Tim Murray, former Treasurer Steve Grossman and of course many local State Representatives and State Senators.
+Some of visitors over the years have been Elizabeth Warren, Congresspeople Niki Tsongas, Jim McGovern, and Barney Frank , former Governor Deval Patrick, former Treasurer Steve Grossman and of course many local State Representatives and State Senators.

 Massachusetts Democratic State Convention

 Every year the Acton Democratic Town Committees runs a caucus to elect delegates to the annual Massachusetts Democratic State Convention.
 The convention is held at various locations around Massachusetts, typically in June.
 Because of Acton’s excellent voting record and participation at past conventions, our allotted delegates have been steadily increasing.
 And we do our best to accommodate everyone who wants to go.
 The conventions are a great learning experience.